eloisecoveny/art_gallery/README.md

 ## The Project
 Hill Street Gallery is a Ruby web application designed for an art gallery administrator to manage a collection of art exhibitions as well as for public end users to browse the exhibitions and artists to plan their visit to the gallery.

 The app incorporates separate view interfaces for admin and for the general public.
-Administrators can create, edit and delete exhibitions (+ categories) and artists.
+Administrators can create, edit and delete exhibitions (+ categories) and artists, while public users can browse artists and exhibits, filtering the exhibits by category.

 I used a minimal design approach to allow plenty of white space for the exhibits to breathe on the page, maximising their visual presence and impact on users.